JimDesu/basis-lang/spec.md

 The slash separates the parameter list from the capture list.
 The capture list enumerates names from the construction site that the body may reference; the body may reference its own parameters, the captured names, and any language-visible names independent of capture (top-level commands, constants), and nothing else.

 **Capture modes.** The capture list admits READ-mode and UPDATE-mode captures only.
 CREATE-mode captures are forbidden (&sect;6.9): a CREATE obligation belongs to a specific call boundary in the defining frame and cannot be carried across a closure construction boundary.
-The two reasons (&sect;6.9): lambdas may outlive the defining frame through ceiling-flattening of reference captures, leaving the CREATE slot potentially nonexistent at invocation; and lambdas have multi-invocation semantics, where deferring a CREATE write to invocation time fails the write-once rule.
+The two reasons (&sect;6.9): a CREATE capture is definitionally a reference to the defining frame aimed at crossing its boundary, which the self-reference rule rejects; and lambdas have multi-invocation semantics, where deferring a CREATE write to invocation time fails the write-once rule.

-**Reference-chain flattening for `&` captures.** A `&`-mode capture is flattened to the origin slot's owning frame, parallel to the rule for command-reference `&` bindings (&sect;8.2).
+**Reference-chain flattening for `&` captures.** A `&`-mode capture is flattened to the origin slot &mdash; identification for per-invocation copy-restore, with no lifetime implication (slot residency needs none) &mdash; parallel to the rule for command-reference `&` bindings (&sect;8.2).
 If `&x` captures a name that is itself an UPDATE parameter of the constructing frame, the capture chains through to the origin; the lambda's ceiling becomes the origin slot's owning frame.

 **Per-invocation copy-restore for `&` captures.** For each invocation of a lambda with `&` captures, the captured slot reference is bound at invocation time per the standard copy-restore discipline of &sect;6.3: the invocation observes the slot's current value, may mutate it during the invocation, and the mutations are written back at the invocation's successful completion.
 Failures during the invocation leave the captured slot's pre-invocation value preserved, per failure-atomicity (&sect;7.18).
 This is distinct from command-reference `&` *bindings* (&sect;8.2), which are partial-application and operate on the bound slot directly without per-invocation copy-restore.

-**Ceiling computation.** A lambda's ceiling is computed from its captures: a lambda with no `&` captures has no ceiling beyond the ordinary object lifecycle; a lambda with `&` captures has the ceiling of the most-restrictive reference-flattened owning frame across all `&` captures.
-The ceiling controls where the lambda value may be placed, returned, or stored; placement to a frame longer-lived than the ceiling is rejected.
+**Slot residency and the self-reference check &mdash; command values live on the stack, and a command value that references a frame cannot leave it.** Command values of every form are **slot-resident**: they live in frame slots, pass down-stack as arguments, and move up-stack only through CREATE outputs (the caller's output slot is a slot); storing a command value into an object field or a variant candidate is a static error whose diagnostic states the residency law and names the stored-behavior idiom (an object satisfying a concept, held as a concept value).
+This one bright line replaces lifetime tracking for command values entirely &mdash; there is no ceiling computation, no most-restrictive-capture arithmetic, and no placement comparison &mdash; because under slot residency and downward argument travel, every frame a value references is alive at every invocation, with a single residual check at CREATE writes: **a command value that references the writing frame's own slots may not be written to a CREATE output** (its references would die at return; the diagnostic names the offending capture).
+Values received from above reference caller-or-higher frames and pass the check by construction, so returning and composing received command values is unrestricted.
+The classic make-counter &mdash; returning a lambda over a local &mdash; is precisely the rejected program; its Basis spelling is an object (state with identity and a tracked lifetime), dispatched through a concept.

-**Two phenotypes.** Lambdas have two implementation phenotypes: a **lightweight** phenotype, used when the lambda has no `&` captures and the body's analysis fits a specific size budget &mdash; the lambda value is a function-pointer-with-bound-IN-captures pair; and a **ceiling-tracked** phenotype, used when the lambda has `&` captures or otherwise requires ceiling tracking &mdash; the lambda value carries the ceiling annotation alongside the function-pointer-and-captures payload.
+**Two phenotypes.** Lambdas have two implementation phenotypes: a **lightweight** phenotype, used when the lambda has no `&` captures and the body's analysis fits a specific size budget &mdash; the lambda value is a function-pointer-with-bound-IN-captures pair; and a **frame-referencing** phenotype, used when the lambda has `&` captures &mdash; the lambda value carries its slot references alongside the function-pointer-and-captures payload.
 The phenotype is determined at compile time based on the construction-site analysis; the user-side semantics are identical across phenotypes.

 **Visible-signature representation.** A lambda value's externally-visible type is its invoke-method signature &mdash; the parameter list and failure mark &mdash; without the capture list.
 The capture list is implementation detail; consumers of the lambda value see only what they invoke.
 This composes with the failure-mark conformance discipline (&sect;8.5): a lambda's signature carries its failure mark, and conformance applies symmetrically.